unoplatform/Uno.Themes/README.md

 - MacOS
 - Android
 - WebAssembly
+- Linux (Skia.Gtk)

 <!-- TODO : Insert build status, nuget.org badge, etc -->
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 ## Getting Started

 1. Install the nuget package Uno.Material.
-You can find the nuget on [this feed instead of nuget.org](https://dev.azure.com/uno-platform/Uno%20Platform/_packaging?_a=feed&feed=unoplatformdev)
 2. Unless you want our default color palette (inspired by our Uno logo), you'll want to override the following color resources in you application.
 We suggest creating a ColorPaletteOverride.xaml `ResourceDictionary`.
 For more information on the color system, consult this [page](https://material.io/design/color/the-color-system.html#color-theme-creation) for all the official documentation and tools to help you create your own palette.
 Here is what ColorPaletteOverride.xaml would contain if you want both light and dark theme.